panda-official/TimeSwipe/docs/Communication/CommunicationProtocol.md

 This access point type is used to control board's ADCs and consists of two domain names.

 Root domain:        Can be used only with sub-domain <br />
-Sub domain (.raw):    Holds an ADC measured value in a raw binary format (integer value 0:4095 discrets, <int>, r)
+Sub domain (.raw):    Holds an ADC measured value in a raw binary format (integer value 0:4095 discrets, r)

 Here is a list of all possible ADC's access points: